-The Northern Territory Office of the Department of Foreign Affairs and Trade works to promote trade, encourage growth, attract investment and support Australian business; the four pillars of economic diplomacy.
+The Northern Territory Office of the Department of Foreign Affairs and Trade works to promote trade, encourage growth, attract investment and support Australian business; the four pillars of economic and commercial diplomacy.

 We do this by raising awareness and understanding in the Northern Territory of foreign policy, trade and development assistance issues and by assisting businesses and the Northern Territory Government to make the most of international trade opportunities.

 We can assist Northern Territory businesses with interests in trade and investments overseas.